sandipchitale/kubernetes-file-system-explorer/README.md

 `> kubectl exec -it pod-name -- ls -f /`

-As the treed nodes for directories are expanded e.g. `/etc/`, it runs
+As the treed nodes for directories are expanded e.g. `/etc/`, it basically runs:

 `> kubectl exec -it pod-name -- ls -f /etc/`

+It also supports the following command:

+`k8s.pod.container.file.view` (View file) - Show the content of the file in editor.
+It basically run:

+`> kubectl exec -it pod-name -- cat /path/to/file`

 ## Requirements